-We were standing outside Los Angeles restaurant, near the valet and a nest of post-Oscars paparazzi; the man committed to exposing his country’s sins through cinema looked distinctly out of place.
+We were standing outside a Los Angeles restaurant, near the valet and a nest of post-Oscars paparazzi; the man committed to exposing his country’s sins through cinema looked distinctly out of place.
 But he also seemed happy to be there.
 He beamed about the popularity of his work throughout Indonesia.
 Although police found ways to cancel some 10% of the screenings throughout the country, plenty of people still got to see it.
-"That’s still pretty good," he said.
+“That’s still pretty good,” he said.

 Complaints about Hollywood’s diversity problems are valid, but they’re a superficial look at a broader challenge: Since the Oscars represent Hollywood’s attempt to present an ideal version of itself, it can never offer a complete picture of the movies, or the people who battle to make something different.

 To the extent that the Oscars reward creative ambition, they remain within a familiar playing field.
 Alejandro G. Iñarritu’s second win in a row, for the reckless abandon he brought to making “The Revenant,” spoke to the effectiveness of publicizing a difficult shoot.
 That said, the Oscars couldn’t find room for Jacques Rivette in the Academy’s “In Memoriam” tribute — a filmmaker whose entire career was built around fresh narrative experimentation.
 (Mercifully, the late Chantal Ackerman was acknowledged.)